kevinyee1993/flex-project/README.md

 * Continue adding new cities to the app
 * Update app to more accurately filter and present restaurants and lodging based on user preferences
 * Add/update questions list in the beginning to be more efficient and accurate
+* Use itinerary to add to training data to strengthen model accuracy